cgkineo/adapt-homeButton/README.md

 #### *course.json*

-The following attributes are set within *course.json*.
+The following attributes are set within *course.json* under `_extensions`.
 These are used to set some default and global settings.

 **\_homeButton** (object): The Home Button object contains the following settings: